veruu/patchwork/docs/usage/overview.rst

 Tags
 ~~~~

-Tags are specially formatted metadata appended to the foot the body of a patch
+Tags are specially formatted metadata appended to the foot the body of a patch,
-or a comment on a patch.
-Patchwork extracts these tags at parse time and
+cover letter or a comment related to them.
+Patchwork extracts these tags at
-associates them with the patch.
-You add extra tags to an email by replying to
+parse time and associates them with the submissions.
+You add extra tags to an
-the email.
-The following tags are available on a standard Patchwork install:
+email by replying to the email.
+The following tags are available on a standard
+Patchwork install:

 ``Acked-by:``
   For example::